thunderbird/thunderbird-android/docs/engineering/rfcs/0007-global-database.md

 indexes, is rebuilt as part of the migration.
 The technical design owns the table-by-table migration inventory that records which legacy tables are copied, rebuilt, or excluded.

+### Global identifiers

+In this RFC, "global" means unique across the mail records of all accounts in one application profile.
+It does not mean an identifier shared across devices or provided by a mail server.
+In particular, IMAP UIDs, server folder IDs, and RFC 5322 `Message-ID` headers retain their protocol-specific scopes and are not global database identifiers.

+The global store uses these identifiers at repository boundaries:

+- `AccountId` is the existing UUID-backed account identifier.
+The global mail database uses it to retain account scope and does not replace or regenerate it during cutover.
+- `FolderId` identifies one local folder record across all accounts, replacing the legacy account-local folder number.
+- `MessageId` identifies one local message record across all accounts.
+Copies of a message in different folders are separate local records and have separate identifiers.
+- `ThreadId` identifies a conversation within one account.
+A conversation can contain message records from multiple folders, such as Inbox and Sent.
+- `AttachmentId` is an opaque reference used to access an attachment.
+It is not a raw message-part database key.

+These domain identifiers are stable for the lifetime of their local records.
+Repository contracts do not expose legacy numeric IDs or persistence keys.
+The database may still use internal surrogate keys where required.
+The technical design defines identifier ownership and migration mappings.
+RFC 0009 separately defines UUID representation and generation policy.

 ### Migration and cutover

 The migration has one authoritative mail store at a time: